28 – 38 inches

 Mountain mastiff is a relatively new breed, but both of its parents have been around for a long time.
 The Bernese mountain dog worked on farms for thousands of years in the Swiss Alps.
 The Mastiff is a British dog appreciated dor its strength and bravery.
 They are loyal and intelligent enough to help with plenty of jobs around the house.

-Mountain Mastiff Puppies – What You Should Know Before You Buy…
+Mountain Mastiff Puppies – Before You Get One…

 3 Little-Known Facts About the Mountain Mastiff